-The Platinum Card® from American Express gives you a $100 statement credit toward a Global Entry or TSA PreCheck application fee every four years.
+The Platinum Card® from American Express gives you a statement credit of up to $100 toward an application fee for Global Entry (every four years) or TSA PreCheck (every 4.5 years).
 But you’re selling yourself short if you opt for TSA PreCheck.

 That’s because Global Entry, which costs $100 per application and gives you expedited clearance at customs when you arrive in the U.S. after traveling overseas, also gives you access to TSA PreCheck.

 With both Global Entry and TSA PreCheck, you can skip the regular security line in the U.S. for both domestic and international travel.

 4. Pay for travel out of pocket